wlbr/myip/README.md

 Add a 'config.txt" file for build time configuration to the directory of the Makefile to add

+- the download URL provided by Maxmind or IpIno.io.
+You will need to register at either site and provide the token given by them
 - the site name and analytics id to track the accesses with Google analytics.
 - an upload address to copy the binary to when running the deploy make target.
 Will try an rsync, so take care for the ssh keys.
 - a test url to open with a browser.
 Simply uses the OS 'open' command.